brandonmcquarie/grunt-versioning-incremental/README.md

 Where do you want to save the output file so you can translate the unversioned URL to the versioned URL

+#### options.deletedFile
+Type: `String`
+Default value: `.cache/versioningOld.json`

+Where do you want to save a list of all of the old versioned files.
+Useful to have a manual script that deletes them.
+As an example, I upload all of my versioned files to an S3 bucket, after I test that all the files are good, I run a script that reads in the versioningOld.json and deletes those files from S3.

 #### options.encoding
 Type: `String`
 Possible Values `utf8`, `ascii`, `base64`